This sharp rise concerns people in this organization, not to mention regular citizens.

 Still, the reality is that asbestos is still here, and it is still affecting many people.

-The environment can also carry asbestos, meaning people who weren’t even thinking of about this issue could be affected by it.
+The environment can also carry asbestos, meaning people who weren’t even thinking about this issue could be affected.

 How is Mesothelioma Still Affecting People?

-The reality is that there are still enough commercial mining locations where asbestos is actually mined.
+The reality is that there are still enough commercial mining locations where asbestos is mined.

 These locations may sometimes release asbestos into the air, and this contamination does not get dispersed as quickly as some might hope.

-It should also be pointed out that natural asbestos does exist in certain rocks or soils, but the amounts are relatively low.
+It should also be noted that natural asbestos exists in certain rocks or soils, but the amounts are relatively low.

-The problem arises when construction or other kinds of activity disturbs these natural deposits and releases the asbestos.
+The problem arises when construction or other activity disturbs these natural deposits and releases asbestos.

 This means that construction, road building, road repair, or even soil and rock harvesting could release asbestos into the environment.

-Environmental and secondary asbestos exposure are very hard to avoid, especially because asbestos simply cannot be seen.
+Environmental and secondary asbestos exposure is tough to avoid, especially because asbestos cannot be seen.

-Furthermore, any exposure that does occur may be hard to assess properly in order to find the people who might have been responsible for this exposure, especially without the help of an experienced asbestos lawyer.
+Furthermore, any exposure that does occur may be hard to assess correctly to find the people who might have been responsible for this exposure, especially without the help of an experienced asbestos lawyer.

-This is the reason the best way to fight this particular kind of danger is through prevention.
+This is why prevention is the best way to fight this particular kind of danger.

 Effectively Reducing the Risk of Exposure

-There are a number of steps a person can take to prevent asbestos exposure or at least reduce the risk.
+A person can take several steps to prevent asbestos exposure or at least reduce the risk.

 It may feel that this type of exposure is impossible to run away from, but the reality is that knowledge can make a difference.

-First off, a family that works in construction needs to make sure that all clothes and shoes are removed quickly as well as sterilized.
+First, a family that works in construction needs to make sure that all clothes and shoes are removed quickly and sterilized.

-In fact, it might be a good idea to simply remove shoes before entering the house since shoes are likely to collect dust while out, which could have some natural occurring asbestos.
+Removing shoes before entering the house might be a good idea since shoes are likely to collect dust while out, which could have some naturally occurring asbestos.

-Of course, it is important to avoid old buildings that look like they are in a state of disrepair as well as locations that look unkempt and dusty.
+Of course, it is essential to avoid old buildings that look like they are in a state of disrepair and locations that look unkempt and dusty.

-It might be a good idea to wet any ground that is going to be gardened on or played on by kids.
-The moisture helps keep dust from rising into the atmosphere where it can be easily breathed.
+Wetting any ground that will be gardened on or played on by kids might be a good idea.
+The moisture helps keep dust from rising into the atmosphere, where it can be easily breathed.

-Asbestos is a real threat, and it is important that this is pointed out because many people still think it is a bygone problem.
+Asbestos is a real threat, which must be pointed out because many still think it is an old problem.